 Simple drafting procedures are used to lay out basic floor plans and simple evaluations of project drawings.
 Students are taught to interpret architectural plans.
-The selection of equipment and the making of applicable scale templates are part of the term project in which each student designs his or her own operation.
-Prerequisite: C- or better in HSP 112.
-(Sp) 3 credits
+The selection of equipment and the making of applicable scale templates

 HSP 215: Baking and Pastry Arts II